An Insider’s Guide to the Role of a Translation Project Manager - Portada

 An Insider’s Guide to the Role of a Translation Project Manager - Cintia-Iorgi

-“We do our best to put ourselves in the translators’ shoes and predict any potential mistakes or misunderstandings they may have,” explained Cintia Iorgi, PM for Terra Translations.
+“We do our best to put ourselves in the translators’ shoes and predict any potential mistakes or misunderstandings they may have,” explained Cintia Iorgi, Operations Lead for Terra.

 Another skill PMs must possess is the ability to effectively communicate.
 Using various channels, they must confidently convey clear instructions to a team of linguists across multiple time zones.
 If sending multiple files, PMs must provide comprehensive notes so the wrong content does not get translated.
 With fairness and goals in mind, PMs need to appropriately address the “needs” of clients and the “challenges” of translators.
 For example, if a translator needs further explanation about strategy that might affect the translation, the PM must find answers and quickly get him or her up to speed so no time is lost.